Skip to main content

 NOTE: Tuition includes one free CE Certificate (participant will be able to print the certificate of completion after passing the online post-test (80% passing score) and completing the evaluation).
 Instructional methods will include PowerPoint, didactic lecture, and others.

 Continuing Education Information: Listed below are the continuing education credit(s) currently available for this non-interactive self-study package.
 Program content is reviewed periodically per accrediting board rules for currency and appropriateness for credit.
 Credit approvals are subject to change.
-Please note, your state licensing board dictates whether self-study is an acceptable form of continuing education.
+Please note, your state licensing board dictates whether self-study is an acceptable form of continuing education, as well as which credit types are acceptable for continuing education hours.
 Please refer to your state rules and regulations.
 If your profession is not listed, please contact your licensing board to determine your continuing education requirements and check for reciprocal approval.

 For other credit inquiries not specified below, please contact info@pesi.com or 800-844-8260 before purchase.